Custom-made mouthguards at Coastal Dental Care

 Each mouthguard can be customised to a patients’ needs.
 We offer a range of colours and can print pictures and symbols onto the mouthguard.

 Mouthguards are suitable for children and adults of any age who are looking to protect their teeth from injury.
 Depending on your age and purpose for the mouthguard, we have three different options available.

-At Coastal Dental Care, we offer 3 types of custom-made mouthguards, they are:
+At Coastal Dental Care, we offer 3 different packages for custom-made mouthguards, they are:

 How much does a mouthguard cost?

 For patients without health cover, a mouthguard can cost between $120 and $240 as mentioned in the options above.